RoboBreizh-RoboCup-Home/RoboBreizh-athome-documentation/src/modules/perception.md

 Similarly, a service applies the pose detector to detect a hand waving information from a customer in the restaurant task.

 ![multipose image](../assets/multipose.png)

+## RViz Visualization
+Based on the pose infomation collected, each object detected (inclusing persons) will be represented as a marker in RViz.
+All person detected will be represented as a red cylinder, while the non-human objects are represented as a green shpere.
+All the markers are drawn in their true vertical and horizontal dimensions.